Skip to main content

 Authentication Types

-API sources support five authentication methods:
+API sources support six authentication methods:

 Bearer Token